-Positive Shareholder Opinion of the Mutual Fund Industry Increased in 2013 impressions of fund companies, up from 65 percent in 2012 (Figure 8).
-The share of fund investors with "very" favorable impressions of fund companies stayed about the same.
-In 2013, 13 percent of fund investors had a "very" favorable view of the industry, compared with 14 percent in 2012.
-Among mutual fund shareholders familiar with mutual fund companies and with an opinion about fund companies, 86 percent had "very" or "somewhat" favorable impressions of fund companies (Figure 9).
+"very" or "somewhat" favorable impressions of fund companies, the same as in May 2013 (Figure 8).
+The share of fund investors with "very" favorable impressions of fund companies increased.
+In mid-2014, 17 percent of fund investors had a "very" favorable view of the industry, compared with 13 percent in May 2013.
+Among mutual fund shareholders familiar with mutual fund companies and with an opinion about fund companies, 87 percent had "very" or "somewhat" favorable impressions of fund companies (Figure 9).